 Booster Club Communication Best Practices

 When running a booster club, it can be difficult to set up a regular channel of communication between members.
+Booster clubs are run by volunteers who turn over sometimes yearly.
+Parents and students move in and out of activities and sports due to changes in interests, sports injuries, family moves, and a whole host of other reasons.
+It can feel like herding cats, trying to manage who is doing what and who is involved or isn’t involved.
 People often get busy, and connectivity can fall by the wayside.
-To ensure that your booster club community remains engaged, follow these three tips:
+To ensure that your booster club community remains engaged, follow these important tips:

 Set Expectations

 The leader of the booster club has the responsibility of setting a regular communication schedule.
 They can do this weekly, bi-weekly, or monthly depending on how active the club is.
-Meetings can often be done in person before or after club activities.
+Meetings can often be done in-person.
+The best time to accomplish this is either immediately before or after club activities.
+That is the most likely time for parents to be located in the same place at the same time.
 Written communication can be sent on a regular basis to ensure members are on top of all news.
-However you decide to schedule your meetings or written communication, make sure you follow a set schedule.
+However it is that you decide to schedule your meetings or written communication, make sure you follow a set schedule.
+Knowing when communications will be made makes it easier for your members to remember to participate and when to direct their attention to what you need to communicate.

 Devise a Written Communication Method

 When face-to-face meetings can’t be held, it’s important to keep members up to date on upcoming activities.
 You can do this by using traditional methods such as email, or it may be handled using a booster club app.
 Booster club communication software, such as Boosterhub, can be used to send messages to members.
-If members have the app downloaded on their phones, they will receive instant notifications of important messages and upcoming events.
-What’s more, they can use the app to communicate directly with other booster club members.
+Members download the free app on their phones and then will receive instant notifications of important messages and upcoming events.
+You can create tailored groups to communicate with specific members on specific topics.
+For example, you can select “parents” and “varsity” and then send a message only to varsity parents.
+That way, the JV parents and players do not need to be inundated with messages that don’t apply to what they need to know.
+What’s more, your club members can use the app to communicate directly with other booster club members, leaving the officers without having to serve as a switchboard to pass messages and information to various members.

 Ensure Transparency

 All organizations — including booster clubs — should have thoroughly documented roles and responsibilities for each member.
 This delineation is especially true for people in management roles who are overseeing activities or handling finances.
 Volunteers and students need to know who to reach out to if they have questions or want more involvement in specific events.
+Having the contact info easily obtained allows members who, for example, are requesting information on how to purchase a sponsorship, to contact the sponsorship volunteer directly, without having to communicate with two or three other board members to find who is running sponsorships.
 Establishing a set communication protocol can go a long way toward ensuring that your booster club organization functions smoothly and easily.
 Parents and members will appreciate the consistency, which can lead to more effective fundraising and participation within the group.